Physician Assistant (MSPA)

 Empowering compassionate clinicians.

 Physician assistants (PAs) are highly trained healthcare professionals who work under the supervision of doctors of medicine or osteopathy.
 The collaborative relationship between physicians and PAs is crucial to delivering high-quality healthcare.
 PAs have the knowledge and skills to make clinical decisions, offer various diagnostic, therapeutic, preventive, and health maintenance services.
 They play a vital role in primary and specialty care across medical and surgical settings.
+An MSPA from MBU will prepare you to pass the national exam and have the confidence and compassion to serve patients well as a PA.

-Time to finish
+- Time to Completion27 months

-Master of Science in Physician Assistant (MSPA)
+- Degree(s)Master of Science in Physician Assistant (MSPA)

-Why Earn a Physician Assistant (MSPA) Degree at Mary Baldwin?
+Why earn a physician assistant (MSPA) degree at Mary Baldwin?

 The role of the physician assistant demands intelligence, sound judgment, interpersonal skills, and the capacity to react to emergencies in a calm and reasoned manner.
 PAs perform physical examinations, diagnose and treat illnesses, order and interpret lab tests, assist in surgery, and provide patient education and counseling.
-As a highly regarded PA program in Virginia, the master of science in physician assistant program at Mary Baldwin embraces the team-based, collaborative, and interprofessional approach to patient care.
+As a highly regarded PA program in Virginia, the Master of Science in Physician Assistant Program at Mary Baldwin embraces the team-based, collaborative, and interprofessional approach to patient care.

 Shared Experience